pinojs/pino-multi-stream/Readme.md

 `opts` multistream options object.
 Available options are:

+* `levels`:  Pass custom log level definitions to the instance as an object.

 + `dedupe`: Set this to `true` to send logs only to the stream with the higher level.
 Default: `false`

     `dedupe` flag can be useful for example when using pino-multi-stream to redirect `error` logs to `process.stderr` and others to `process.stdout`: